-- (a) An ART provider must provide its patients and the public with accessible and easilyunderstood information about the risks and benefits of adjuvant therapies and new treatment procedures that are offered, as part of a program of treatment, by the doctors who carry out treatment procedures on behalf of the ART provider, including accurate information about the evidence which demonstrates those risks and benefits. - (b) The Designated Officer of an ART provider must attest to the following by 1 August each year:
+- (a) An ART provider must provide its patients and the public with accessible and easily understood information about the risks and benefits of treatment procedures, including adjuvant therapies and new treatment procedures that are offered as part of a program of treatment by the doctors who carry out treatment procedures on behalf of the ART provider.
+The information must include evidence that accurately demonstrates the risks and benefits of such treatments. - (b) The Designated Officer of an ART provider must attest to the following by 1 August each year: